← Back to all articles

 Rules

 You know Kalah and Oware.
-Now meet their lesser-known cousins from across the globe.
+Now meet related games from across the globe.

 Sungka (Philippines): the variant that reverses everything